 1. Simple Strophic

-The music in each strophe of a simple strophic work is practically similar.
-Although there may be minor changes in the melody and rhythm, the first section of the song essentially stays the same and repeats one or more times:
+The music in each strophe of a simple strophic work is similar.
+Although there may be minor changes in the melody and rhythm, the first section of the song stays the same and repeats one or more times: